jchansen/reactjs-phoenix/README.md

 ```

 ### 4. server-communication-backbone
 This step refactors the `repository.find` action to use Backbone instead of jQuery.
-We do this to create an abstraction tier that solves for specific REST API concerns, and provides a change to manipulate the data before it's sent to the server or recieved from the server.
+We do this to create an abstraction tier that solves for specific REST API concerns (making it easier to interact with them), and provides us with a changce to manipulate the data before it's sent to the server or recieved from the server, and standarize all primary key fields under a single "id" paramter (regardless of whether they're called _id, id, username, etc. within the API itself).

 ```js
 var PayloadStates = require('../../constants/PayloadStates');